kedro-org/kedro-viz/CONTRIBUTING.md

 #### Launch a development server with a real Kedro project

 > **Note**: Kedro-Viz>=3.8.0 will not work with projects created with Kedro<=0.16.6.
-Please consider migrating your project to Kedro>=0.17.0 before your development against the latest version of Kedro-Viz.
+Please consider migrating your project to Kedro>=0.17.0 before you develop against the latest version of Kedro-Viz.

 Before launching a development server with a real Kedro project, you'd need to have [Python](https://www.python.org/)(>=3.6, <3.9) and Kedro installed.
 We strongly recommend setting up [conda](https://docs.conda.io/en/latest/) to manage your Python versions and virtual environments.
 You can visit Kedro's guide for installing [conda](https://kedro.readthedocs.io/en/latest/02_get_started/01_prerequisites.html#conda) and [how to get started with Kedro](https://kedro.readthedocs.io/en/latest/02_get_started/02_install.html) for more information.